Riversdale, Saskatoon: Commercial

 Riversdale's main commercial corridor is 20th Street, which was the main street in its early days as a village.
 Today, 20th Street is home to mainly independently-owned local businesses.
 Other businesses are located on 22nd Street, the major arterial road that makes up the northern boundary of Riversdale.
 Commercial and light industrial businesses occupy some of the blocks between 19th and 22nd Streets, concentrated on the eastern side closer to Idylwyld Drive.
 The Saskatoon Farmers' Market, founded in 1975, moved into the Riverlanding location at 19th Street and Avenue B in 2007, and moved to present location in 2019.
 As of 2022 the previous Farmers Market Location is being refurbished to house Gather Local Market, operated by Ideas Inc.

 Transportation

 Riversdale is served by Saskatoon Transit bus routes #2, #9 #10, #60 and #65.
 Route #5 also runs along 23rd Street, a block north of the neighbourhood boundary.

 Location

-Riversdale is located within the Core Neighbourhoods Suburban Development Area.
+Riversdale is in the Core Neighbourhoods Suburban Development Area.
 It is bounded by 22nd Street to the north and Idylwyld Drive to the east.
 The southern boundary starts at the Senator Sid Buckwold Bridge, follows the South Saskatchewan River to 16th Street.
 Avenue K serves as the neighbourhood's western boundary.
 Roads are laid out in a grid fashion; streets run east-west, avenues run north-south.